 gotransit.com

-I love this mark!
-Most likely because I commuted on the train from Oakville to Toronto everyday when beginning my career.
-I miss the commute.
-I was able to reflect on the day forward, chat with a friendly passenger nearby and drift off to sleep to the rhythmic clickety-clack.
+I love this mark—most likely because I commuted by train from Oakville to Toronto every day when I was starting my career.
+I miss that commute.
+It gave me the opportunity to people-watch, sketch, chat with a friendly passenger nearby, and sometimes drift off to sleep to the rhythmic clickety-clack of the tracks.

 Photo Description & Credit: